xarrijorge/xarrijorge/README.md

 # I am The African Nomad 🌴🐫

 Traveling the world, building products and making connections.
-My current stop, for the next 10 months or so, is Accra Ghana.
+My current stop, for the next 10 months or so, is Nairobi, Kenya.

 ### ☕ Get in touch